Sadaharu Oh: Home run record controversy

 In 2001, American Karl "Tuffy" Rhodes, playing for the Osaka Kintetsu Buffaloes, hit 55 home runs with several games left.
 The Buffaloes played the Oh-managed Fukuoka Daiei Hawks on a late weekend series in Fukuoka.
-Rhodes was intentionally walked during each at-bat.
+Rhodes was intentionally walked during each plate appearance.
 Hawks catcher Kenji Johjima could be seen grinning as he caught the intentional balls.
 Again, Oh denied any involvement and Hawks pitching coach Yoshiharu Wakana stated that the pitchers acted on his orders, saying, "I just didn't want a foreign player to break Oh's record."
 Rhodes completed the season with 55 home runs.
 Hawks pitcher Keisaburo Tanoue went on record saying that he wanted to throw strikes to Rhodes and felt bad about the situation.

 In 2002, Venezuelan Alex Cabrera hit 55 home runs with five games left in the season and his team played Oh's Hawks.
 Oh told his pitchers to throw strikes to Cabrera, but most of them ignored his order and threw balls well away from the plate.
+This was also due to the fact Cabrera was walked by other teams in 2002, and could have been respect for Oh and concern that Cabrera was using performance-enhancing drugs.
+(Cabrera had been mailed a package in 2000, while playing for the Arizona Diamondbacks, containing Winstrol pills and was later named in the Mitchell Report but denied using drugs.)
 After the game, Oh stated, "If you're going to break the record, you should do it by more than one.
 Do it by a lot."
-In the wake of the most recent incident involving Cabrera, ESPN listed Oh's single-season home run record on its list of "The Phoniest Records in Sports".
+In the wake of the walks to Cabrera, ESPN's Jeff Merron called Oh's single-season home run record a "phony record".
+Cabrera called the situation "racist".

-Wladimir Balentien, a Curaçaoan born player, broke Oh's home run record on September 15, 2013, by hitting his 56th and 57th home runs of the season in a game against the Hanshin Tigers.
+Curaçaoan Wladimir Balentien broke Oh's single-season home run record on September 15, 2013, by hitting his 56th and 57th home runs of the season in a game against the Hanshin Tigers.
 Balentien ended that season with 60 home runs.